mattischrome/console-blog/content/posts/I-went-to-a-pub-quiz-tonight/index.md

 - Pot Luck
 - Twenty Two
 title: I went to a pub quiz tonight
-heroImage: ../../assets/images/defaultHero.jpg
-description: Ingrid and I joined our usual quiz team tonight for the residents' association pub quiz.
-As usual we
 ---
 Ingrid and I joined our usual quiz team tonight for the residents' association pub quiz.
 As usual we came third.
 It's a fairly settled group of attendees and we know our level.
 We're also quite used to the quiz master and his questions, though I do wish he'd acknowledge that pop music continued to be a thing long after the sixties!